-Retreats take place in the University Writing Center (2.330) on the first floor of the PCL one Saturday a month (or Friday in the summer session) from 10am-5pm.
-During this time, you will be provided with resources to support you in your writing goals, including access to computers and optional meetings with graduate writing consultants.
-We encourage you to turn off cellphones, disable any distracting technology and schedule the day in order to allow the most time to work on your writing.
+Graduate writing retreats take place one Saturday a month (or Friday in the summer session) from 10am-5pm.
+This is your time to work on any piece of writing that’s important to you, such as a term paper, Master’s project, proposal, job application, dissertation chapter, or personal writing project.
+We provide goal-setting worksheets, handbooks, and other resources to help you with writing and revision.
+We encourage you to turn off cellphones, disable any distracting technology, and schedule the day in order to allow the most time to work on your writing.

 How to Prepare

 Take time to consider your goals for the day.
 How can you make the best possible use of this time for yourself?
 For example, do you hope to finish a project for an upcoming deadline, re-open an old paper you’ve been putting off, or take time to free-write about a new idea?
 Participants in past retreats report that they feel most productive when they begin by setting a specific intention and goal.